SymbioticEDA/riscv-formal/docs/rvfi.md

 Alternative arithmetic operations (`RISCV_FORMAL_ALTOPS`) will be defined for all non-trivial floating point operations.

+### Handling of Speculative Execution

+Out-of-order cores that execute specilatively can commit speculative instructions on RVFI.

+Rollbacks must be output via a special rollback interface:

+    output [ 0 : 0] rvfi_rollback_valid
+    output [63 : 0] rvfi_rollback_order

+All RVFI packets output _prior_ to the cycle with asserted `rvfi_rollback_valid` with a `rvfi_order` field of _greater or equal_ to `rvfi_rollback_order` are invalidated by a rollback event.

+RVFI packets output in the same cycle as `rvfi_rollback_valid` are already part of the new instruction stream re-starting at the instruction number indicated in `rvfi_rollback_order`.

 ### Modelling of Virtual Memory

 For processors with support for S-mode and virtual memory we define the following additional RVFI signals for data load/stores: